-1. Submit all official transcripts from prior schools and colleges attended.

-- 2. Document completion of required degree plan courses up to the desired level of admission with an overall 2.75 or higher GPA, a grade of "C" or higher in each nursing course. - 3.
+- 1. Submit all official transcripts from prior schools and colleges attended. - 2.
+Document completion of required degree plan courses up to the desired level of admission with an overall 2.75 or higher GPA, a grade of "C" or higher in each nursing course. - 3.
 Submit an application for entry to the Nursing program.
 4. Repeat selected nursing courses which were completed three or more years prior to application for entry as recommended by the Nursing Review Committee. - 4.
 Hold an active license as a practical nurse. - 5.
-LPN to RN students with 4 or more nursing course failures will not be considered for entry into the nursing core courses.
+LPN to RN students with 4 or more nursing course failures will not be considered for entry into the nursing core courses. - 6.
+LPN to RN students must meet the same admission requirements as entry-level students.